 Accessory Dwelling Unit (ADU).
-An Accessory Dwelling Unit is specifically defined in the County Land Use Code.
-One (1) ADU shall be allowed per Lot with a maximum 800 sf of interior floor area.
-The ADU shall be attached to and fully integrated with the Dwelling Unit.
+An Accessory Dwelling Unit as specifically defined in the County Land Use Code.

 Accessory Structure.
-A structure that is detached from the Dwelling Unit, typically consisting of a garage or storage facility.
+A structure that is attached to the primary home with a common/connected roof or other similar design element , typically consisting of a garage, sauna, or storage facility.

 Adjacent Property Owner (APO).
 The Owner of a Lot whose Lot shares a common property line with the Applicant’s Lot or is immediately adjacent to the Applicant’s Lot separated only by a Community road right-of-way.